-The Strategic Sealift Midshipman Program (SSMP), formerly the Merchant Marine Reserve (MMR), is an excellent way to assist you in meeting the financial obligations of your college education.
-The SSMP is designed to train and educate highly qualified students for commissioning and reserve duty service as officers in the U.S. Navy Reserve (USNR).
+The Strategic Sealift Midshipman Program (SSMP), formerly the Merchant Marine Reserve (MMR), is an excellent opportunity to assist you in meeting the financial obligations of your college education.
+The SSMP is designed to train and educate highly qualified students for commissioning as officers in the U.S. Navy Reserve (USNR).

-To be eligible for this program, a student must:
+To be eligible for commissioning as a Strategic Sealift Officer (SSO), a student must: